-At the center stage, because of COVID-19 and global trade upheavals, supply chain organizations have a once-in-a-lifetime opportunity to transform their operations.
+With the advent of COVID and the subsequent global trade upheavals, supply chain organizations have a once-in-a-lifetime opportunity to transform their operations.
 Companies that don’t prepare for future supply chain disruptions risk being disrupted and left behind by their competition.

-The supply chain was always vital, but often low-profile, part of business operations.
-And logistics leaders are used to handling disruptions such as shipment delays or, at best, demand spikes.
+Supply chain was always vital, but more often than not, it was considered a low-profile part of business operations.
+Logistics leaders are quite adept at handling disruptions such as shipment delays or, at best, demand spikes.

-Today’s globally connected supply chains rattled—various unforeseen events have created economic volatility and introduced a diverse set of financial and reputational risks.
-For example, the global pandemic has sent supply chains scrambling to find efficiencies and cost-cutting opportunities and develop a new approach for managing risk and uncertainty.
-Both are needed to sustain organizations through the coming turbulent months (perhaps years) while also positioning them for future excellence and competitiveness.
+Today’s globally connected supply chains have been rattled—various unforeseen events have given way for economic volatility and introduced a diverse set of financial and reputational risks.
+For example, the global pandemic has sent supply chains scrambling to build more resilient and efficient supply chains while at the same time developing a new approach for managing risk and uncertainty.
+Both are needed to sustain organizations through the upcoming turbulent months (perhaps years) while positioning them for future excellence and competitiveness.

 Now at the center stage because of COVID-19 and global trade upheavals, supply chain organizations have a once-in-a-lifetime opportunity to transform their operations.
 Companies that don’t prepare for future supply chain disruptions risk being disrupted and left behind by their competition.